runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 direbeasts and 10% non shapeshifter humanoids, although these retain the animalistic appearance of the preferred half-forms of their parents.

+A small number of Snow-leopard and tiger Xhal'fae can be found in the mountanous areas of Quon Xi.

 During the Uon wars, most Xhal'fae got very good at masking their presence from magic.

 ### Xhao'fae